startalkIM/startalk-docker/README.md

   This equals  docker-compose -d, it starts Startalk in background.

 5. Use PC client connect to the startalk-docker via navigation: http://${ip_you_provide}:8080/newapi/nck/qtalk_nav.qunar
-  Download PC clientfrom our website: [Download Page](https://i.startalk.im/home/#/download)
+  Download PC client from our website: [Download Page](https://i.startalk.im/home/#/download)

 ## Port Usage: